 In this post, we'll break down the differences:

-Today, many workplaces are scrambling to reconfigure their offices to reduce density and increase physical distance.
+Today, many workplaces are scrambling to reconfigure their office furniture to reduce density and increase physical distance.

-For the return to the office, consider reconfiguring your office furniture for safety.
+As you plan your return to work, consider reconfiguring your office furniture for safety.
 That could mean arranging desks in a back-to-back position, or keeping workspaces at a specific distance upon re-entry.

 Knowing that the first step to get back to the office would be to create safe distances between desks and occupiable spaces, you may feel like you're scrambling to ensure a safe, productive environment.
-These are unprecedented times and the return to the office can feel like a daunting task.
+These are unprecedented times, and returning to the office can feel like a daunting task.

-You can automate that process with the new Space-Right™ safe distancing feature, so reconfiguring your office space for safe distancing is easier than ever.
-This tools can help you:
+You can automate that process with iOFFICE's new Space-Right™ safe distancing feature.
+This tool can help you:

 Over time, what you need from the office changes.
 Improving the office should help your employees get work done, and it should allow them to be productive, connected, and collaborative.

-It's a lot cheaper to rearrange current furniture or buy a few new pieces than it is to pay for construction and labor costs.
+It's a lot cheaper to reconfigure office furniture or buy a few new pieces than it is to pay for construction and labor costs.
 If you're looking for an affordable solution you can implement quickly, this may be your best bet.

-With office renovation, you refresh or revive the space by fixing what’s already there and perhaps adding some new elements.
+With an office renovation, you refresh or revive your workplace by fixing what’s already there and perhaps adding some new elements.

-Sometimes you need more significant change than a reconfiguration provides.
-This is a great option for updating office to match the way your employees work, interact with technology, and fit the look and feel that compliments your culture.
+Sometimes you need more significant change than an office reconfiguration provides.
+This is a great option for updating your office to match the way your employees work.

-You might consider renovations that help prevent the spread of the Coronavirus.
+You might consider renovations that help prevent the spread of coronavirus.

 Here are some other reasons you might choose to renovate: